 The High Court of Sindh at Karachi suspended the unlawful termination orders issued by Trading Corporation of Pakistan (TCP) of those employees who were not reinstated by the Sacked Employees (Reinstatement) Ordinance, 2009 and Act, 2010 but by the decision of the Federal Cabinet.
-The three employees were represented by Mr. Haider Waheed, ASC, and Barrister Junaid Ahmed before the High Court, and the advocates successfully obtained an ad-interim stay order whereby the Honourable HIgh Court suspended the impugned termination officer order of three TCP’s General Managers.
+The officers/employees were represented by Mr. Haider Waheed, ASC, and Barrister Junaid Ahmed before the High Court, whereby the Honourable High Court suspended the impugned termination officer order of three TCP’s General Managers.